nytimes/library/README.md

 - See [CONTRIBUTING.md](https://github.com/nytimes/library/blob/master/CONTRIBUTING.md) for information on how to contribute code and/or documentation.
 ## Who else uses Library?

-Here are some of the organizations using Library so far.

 [Marketplace](https://www.marketplace.org/)

 [The New York Times](http://nytimes.com)